overhangio/tutor/README.md

 # Open edX quick install (in Docker containers)

-This is a **one-click production install of [Open edX](https://openedx.org)**.
+This is a **one-click install of [Open edX](https://openedx.org), both for production and local development**.

-The deployment of a full-featured Open edX platform is a highly technical and complex project... but we can remove most of the complexity by relying on pre-configured Docker containers and by using only a subset of all possible features.
-We made this so that non-technical people could still install Open edX by themselves: knowing how to launch a server and ssh into it should be enough.
+The deployment of a full-featured Open edX platform is a highly technical and complex project.
+Here, we greatly simplify it by:

+1. relying on pre-configured Docker containers for external services, such as MySQL and MongoDb
+2. activating only a subset of all Open edX features

+We made this project so that non-technical people could still install Open edX by themselves: knowing how to launch a server and ssh into it should be enough.
 But we also made sure that every step of the deploy process could be customized if you have the technical skills.

 ## Quickstart